 • How do you typically communicate with clients?

 • Will I work with anyone besides you?
 (If the advisor is part of a financial services firm.)

 • Do you have any potential conflicts of interest?

 • Are there any past legal or disciplinary actions on your record?

 Wealth managers can help you navigate unforeseen hurdles and ease your investing worries.
 Plus, they can be a great asset when defining your financial goals.

-If you’re ready to prioritize investing, and want some guidance without paying exorbitant fees, consider opening a SoFi Invest account.
-We offer competitive wealth management with low cost funds, competitive advisory fees, no administrative fees, low account minimums, and extensive access to a team of credentialed financial advisors.
+If you’re ready to prioritize investing, and want some guidance, consider opening a SoFi Invest account.
+We offer wealth management with low cost funds, competitive advisory fees, no administrative fees, low account minimums, and extensive access to a team of credentialed financial advisors.